-Deadline: this round will close to applications when sufficient grant applications have been approved.
-Further information: Outdoor Essentials Grant - The Ernest Cook Trust Back to content page "I've got an Idea" Fund (UK) Purpose: The fund has been set up in memory of Peter Williams by his family.
+Further information: Apply for funding | EEF (educationendowmentfoundation.org.uk) Back to content page "I've got an Idea" Fund (UK) Purpose: The fund has been set up in memory of Peter Williams by his family.
 Peter spent his life generating a diversity of technical ideas and experimenting to see if they might work.
 Some of his ideas worked and some of them didn't but they all left our world a better and more interesting place.
 The fund is looking for ideas that are based on a technical idea or innovation; that could deliver a social or environmental benefit; and that are intriguing, inventive and have an element of fun.
 Applicants will be informed within 4 weeks of submission if their application has been successful.
 Available to: Individuals or small groups or organisations in the UK.
 Funding: between £250 and £3,000.

-Further information: Idea Fund | The Prospectory Back to content page Learning through Landscapes' Local School Nature Grant Programme - CLOSING SOON Purpose: The funding is being made available through the charity Learning through Landscapes' Local School Nature Grant Programme and is funded by the players of People's Postcode Lottery.
+Further information: Idea Fund | The Prospectory Back to content page Learning through Landscapes' Local School Nature Grant Programme Purpose: The funding is being made available through the charity Learning through Landscapes' Local School Nature Grant Programme and is funded by the players of People's Postcode Lottery.
 Up to £500 worth of outdoor equipment and up to half a day of professional outdoor training is available to help schools improve their outdoor learning provision.
 Funding will also be open to Early Year's settings which have their own building and more than five staff.
 Available to: Schools and Early Year's settings.
 Funding: up to £500.

 Deadline: There will be four funding rounds throughout the year which will support a total of 900 schools.
-The next deadline is 17th June 2022.
-Further information: https://www.ltl.org.uk/news/local-school-nature-grants-to-return-for-biggest-year-yet/ Back to content page Lipman-Miliband Trust (UK) Purpose: The Lipman-Miliband Trust supports the needs of those engaged in socialist education.
+Further information: Ltl Nature Grant | Application | Eligibility Back to content page Lipman-Miliband Trust (UK) Purpose: The Lipman-Miliband Trust supports the needs of those engaged in socialist education.
 The Trust encourages new work within this broad field, taking into consideration new areas of cultural and political work in institutions of learning but also in community organisations and among NGOs Available to: Community organisations and NGOs.
 Funding: up to £2,000.